 A fantasy novel with a lame setting is like a rock song played on kazoo.
-A strong setting adds richness and depth to your book that few other fictional elements can offer.
+A strong fantasy world setting adds richness and depth to your book that few other fictional elements can offer.
 Just consider it your perfectly-tuned Fender Stratocaster.

 1) Suggest Scale Beyond the Pages